 Maintaining the white color of the White House requires a comprehensive and ongoing effort.
 Here are some tips and expert advice on how to preserve and protect the exterior of a building, drawing inspiration from the White House's example:

-Proper Surface Preparation: Before applying any paint or coating, ensure that the surface is properly prepared.
+Proper Surface Preparation: Before applying any paint or coating, check that the surface is properly prepared.
 This includes removing any loose paint, repairing any cracks or damage, and cleaning the surface thoroughly.
 Proper surface preparation is essential for ensuring that the paint adheres properly and provides long-lasting protection.

 Use High-Quality Paint: The White House uses a specialized paint known for its durability and longevity.
 When painting your own building, invest in high-quality paint that is designed to withstand the elements.
 Look for paints that are resistant to fading, cracking, and mildew.
 Consider using paints with low VOCs to minimize environmental impact.